FedEx, USPS & UPS Dimensional Weight Calculator (+ Ecommerce Shipping Tips)

-Use the calculator below to determine the DIM weight of any parcel by entering the outside dimensions of the package.
+Use the dimensional weight calculator above to determine the DIM weight of any parcel.
+Follow the steps by entering your parcel’s outside dimensions.
 For irregular packaging, measure from the widest points.

 How DIM Weight Works

-Dimensional weight is calculated by multiplying the package’s length, width, and height and then dividing the product by the DIM divisor—which is 139 (for FedEx and UPS) or 166 (for USPS).
+The formula for calculating a parcel’s dimensional weight involves multiplying the package’s length, width, and height, and then dividing the product by the carrier’s dimensional factor (DIM factor)—which is 139 (for FedEx and UPS Daily Rates) or 166 (for USPS and UPS Retail Rates).

 Box Type | |||